 - Be sure the scallops are completely dry or they will steam and not give you the charring.
 I think this is one of the many mistakes I made with this dish.

 - Grill the nectarine sections until slightly charred.
 Again, depending on your grill, this could take 1½ to 3 minutes per side.
 Remove and reserve the scallops and peaches until ready to plate.

 Plating the Scallops:

-If serving 6, arrange 4 scallops on 6 plates.
+- If serving 6, arrange 4 scallops on 6 plates.
 Just before serving, toss 2 tablespoons of dressing with the corn and 1 tablespoon of dressing with the tomatoes.
 Season both with salt and pepper to taste.

-Spoon a little corn around the scallops and "scatter" the tomatoes over the corn.
+- Spoon a little corn around the scallops and "scatter" the tomatoes over the corn.
 Tastefully arrange the nectarine slices on the plate and drizzle a little dressing over the scallops.

 - Finish the plate with a little basil puree & sea salt over the corn and tomatoes.